gdmoney/reading/drive.md

 - **intrinsic motivation** - the drive to do something because it is interesting, challenging, and absorbing - is essential for high levels of creativity
 - **if-then** rewards usually do more harm than good by neglecting the ingredients of genuine motivation: **Autonomy**, **Mastery**, and **Purpose**
 - with extrinsic rewards, people will choose the quickest route there, even if it means taking the low road
-- with intrinsic motivation, the wards is the activity itself
+- with intrinsic motivation, the rewards is the activity itself
 - by offering a reward, a principal signals to the agent that the task is inherently undesirable
-- if-then rewards focus people on the short-term prize and crowds out long-term learning
+- **if-then** rewards focus people on the short-term prize and crowds out long-term learning
 - **Carrots and Sticks Flaws**:
   - extinguish intrinsic motivation
   - diminish performance